Please find below a list of useful links:

 (Association Luxembourgeoise des Fonds d’Investissement

 ) is the official representative body for the Luxembourg Investment fund industry and was set up in November 1988 to promote its development.
+ALLEGRO is a member of alfi.

 The Commission de Surveillance du Secteur Financier (CSSF) is responsible for financial regulation and the supervision the financial sector in Luxembourg.